cocohearts/public-pages/docs/Material Knowledge/Sciences/ML/random shit/Elliot Glazer's chess problem.md

 Do this for every timestamp $i$, for both Black and White, for every "off-script past action" available to the current player.
 This generates an infinite sequence $Q$, and it is apparent from construction that there are no proof games.
 As argued earlier, any proof game must come "onto" the forced history, and at that point would create a 3rep violation.
 ## Proving correctness
 It remains to show that a finite proof game exists for any finite prefix of $Q$.
+Equivalently we show that the bidirectional infinite sequence $P$ followed by $Q$ contains no 3rep violations.
+If this holds, then for any prefix $Q$ of length $N$ we take a $P$-suffix of length approximately $3N$ so that  then move a rook and move a pawn.